zim0369/functional/README.md

-_After the installation you can remove the cloned directory_
+_After the installation remove the cloned directory_